Ruphai/personal_website/content/home/experience.md

     company_logo: org-gc
     location: Nigeria
     date_start: '2020-05-20'
-    date_end:
+    date_end: ''
     description: A member of an early career research group selected to develop the EARWAC dashboard, a research demonstrator funded by the European Space Agency
-    Future Earth Joint Program to foster data-driven adaptation and resilience against coastal multi-hazards in the West African coast.
+    Future Earth Joint Program to foster data-driven adaptation and resilience against coastal multi-hazards in the West African coast

   - title: Geospatial Analyst
     company: Space4Good